Hauts-de-Seine's 7th constituency

 The 7th constituency of the Hauts-de-Seine is a French legislative constituency in the Hauts-de-Seine département.

 Description

 Hauts-de-Seine's 7th constituency sits in the centre of the department bordering Paris just north of Boulogne-Billancourt and Yvelines to the west.
 It includes the extremely wealthy suburb of Saint-Cloud as well as Garches to the west and Rueil-Malmaison to the north west all of which form continuous urban area.

-Politically the seat today is solidly conservative; however, prior to 1986 it elected a French Communist Party deputy at every election.
+Politically the seat is solidly conservative.
+The version of the seat prior to 1986, however, largely corresponded to the current Hauts-de-Seine's 4th constituency and contained the towns of Nanterre and Suresnes, electing a French Communist Party deputy at every election.